Lithovox/Robinhood-Scroll/README.md

 # Robinhood-Scroll
-Usercss to add a scrollbar to the Robinhood sidebar
+Usercss to add a scrollbar to the Robinhood sidebar.

 ### Installation
 Install the [Stylus extension](https://add0n.com/stylus.html)